finalpi/wechat2tg/README.md

 - `/room`: Get WeChat group list; click the button to create a new group or bind a WeChat group (can search by name or remarks, e.g., `/room takeout` to find WeChat groups containing "takeout")

+- `/revoke`: Revoke message (reply to the message to be revoked)

+- `/relogin`: Secondary login (use only when unexpectedly logged out after login, try to login with previously cached login information)

+- `/getqr`: Get personal QR code information

 - `/settings`: Program settings

 - `/unbind`: Unbind WeChat group or WeChat user (only supported in group usage)

+- `/quit`: Exit and disband group

 ## Environment Variables